 and a time of peace.”

-5780 is a year of authority in our words, a year where completion and promotion coincide.
-Further, it is also a time of decision.
-A time to make a choice—because we do not have to accept any promotion, completion, or even authority, if we choose.
+A time to make a choice—because we do not have to accept promotion, newness, completeness, or even authority.
 We can be like Jacob’s brother Esau and decide to trade our birthright, our inheritance, for a bit of comfort for our flesh.

 Now Jacob cooked a stew; and Esau came in from the field, and he was weary.
 And Esau said to Jacob, ‘Please feed me with that same red stew, for I am weary.’
 Therefore his name was called Edom.

 “But Jacob said, ‘Sell me your birthright as of this day.’